Lewis Smith (footballer): Livingston

 In May 2024, Smith signed a pre-contract with Livingston, effective from 1 June, on a two-year deal.

+Aberdeen

+In July 2026 he transferred to Aberdeen.

 International career

 Smith has represented Scotland at under-17 youth level; he sat four of his Higher school exams while on international duty at the 2017 UEFA European Under-17 Championship in Croatia.
 In August 2019 he was called-up by the under-21 squad, making his debut in September 2019.